Pierre-Lannoy/wp-keys-master/WP-CLI.md

 > It's not mandatory to use `--stdout` when using `--format=count` or `--format=ids`: in such cases `--stdout` is assumed.

 > Note Keys Master sets exit code so you can use `$?` to write scripts.
-> To know the meaning of Keys Master exit codes, just use the command `wp keys exitcode list`.
+> To know the meaning of Keys Master exit codes, just use the command `wp apwd exitcode list`.